Azure/azure-docs-sdk-dotnet/api/overview/azure/messaging.servicebus-readme-pre.md

 ### Dead letter a message

 Dead lettering a message is similar to deferring with one main difference being that messages will be automatically dead lettered by the service after they have been received a certain number of times.
 Applications can choose to manually dead letter messages based on their requirements.
 When a message is dead lettered it is actually moved to a subqueue of the original queue.
+Note that the `ServiceBusReceiver` is used to receive messages from the dead letter subqueue regardless of whether or not the main queue is session-enabled.

 ```C# Snippet:ServiceBusDeadLetterMessage
 ServiceBusReceivedMessage receivedMessage = await receiver.ReceiveMessageAsync();